 Measures taken to prevent heat transfer through joints and ends of insulation of decks and bulkheads are shown in Figs. 2.1.2.2-1 and 2.1.2.2-2.
-The Register may approve some other variants of such measures, provided the efficacy of the proposed structure is verified by the results of tests conducted in accordance with the Fire Test Procedures Code.
+The Register may approve some other variants of such measures, provided the efficacy of the proposed structure is verified by the results of tests conducted in accordance with FTP Code.